ergoplatform/ergodocs/docs/dev/data-model/box/index.md

 ## Overview

 - A box is an **immutable object** which can be only created or removed.
-- A box is not simply a coin; it contains data (and code) registers.
-Even more, there's nothing inbox but registers.
+- A box is not simply a coin; it contains data, code and registers.
+Even more, there's nothing in a box but registers.
-- There are four predefined registers, with monetary value, protecting script, and identifier of a transaction which created the box and output index (and creation height).
+- There are four predefined registers, with monetary value, protecting script, and an identifier of a transaction which created the box.
-- Because data of transaction which created the box is included in it, the box has unique contents and, therefore, a unique id.
+- Because the data of the transaction that created the box is included, the box has unique contents and, therefore, a unique id.
-- A box is a **first-class citizen** in the Ergo protocol.
+- Boxes are **first-class citizens** in the Ergo protocol.
-- Active boxes set is authenticated via a hash-based data structure, which allows building lightweight full-nodes (as described in [this paper](https://eprint.iacr.org/2016/994)).
+- The active boxes set is authenticated via a hash-based data structure, which allows building lightweight full-nodes (as described in [this paper](https://eprint.iacr.org/2016/994)).
 - A box may have up to six additional registers with typed data.
 A script may access its registers (as well as registers of input and output boxes of the spending transaction).
+- Transactions contain both *input* and *output* boxes.

+## Example

 As an example of a *box*.
-We take the *proof-of-no-premine* from Ergo genesis state, which contains last block ids from Bitcoin and Ethereum at the moment of launch, and also latest news headlines:
+We take the *proof-of-no-premine* from Ergo genesis state, which contains the last block ids from Bitcoin and Ethereum at the moment of launch, and also the latest news headlines:

 ```